dianlight/BIGTREETECH-TFT35-V1.2/README.md

+# ATTENTION!
+## This branch is not more mainteined because the forked source is not meinteined.
+Plese see the [Wiki ](https://github.com/dianlight/BIGTREETECH-TFT35-V1.2/wiki) for more information!

 # BIGTREETECH-TFT35-V1.2
 ### firmware
 The firmware folder contains the source code, project, icons and font files of the touch screen